espressif/esp-iot-solution/examples/usb/device/usb_uac/README.md

 ### Hardware Required

+For ESP32-S3

 * An ESP32-S3-LCD-EV-Board development board
+* At least one USB Type-C cable for Power supply, programming and USB communication.
+* A speaker

+For ESP32-P4

+* An ESP32_P4_FUNCTION_EV_BOARD development board
 * At least one USB Type-C cable for Power supply, programming and USB communication.
 * A speaker